Collard (plant): United States

 Collard greens are a staple vegetable in Southern U.S. cuisine.
 They are often prepared with other similar green leaf vegetables, such as spinach, kale, turnip greens, and mustard greens in the dish called "mixed greens".
 Typically used in combination with collard greens are smoked and salted meats (ham hocks, smoked turkey drumsticks, smoked turkey necks, pork neckbones, fatback or other fatty meat), diced onions, vinegar, salt, and black pepper, white pepper, or crushed red pepper, and some cooks add a small amount of sugar.
 Traditionally, collards are eaten on New Year's Day, along with black-eyed peas or field peas and cornbread, to ensure wealth in the coming year.
 Cornbread is used to soak up the "pot liquor", a nutrient-rich collard broth.
 Collard greens may also be thinly sliced and fermented to make a collard sauerkraut that is often cooked with flat dumplings.
 Landrace collard in-situ genetic diversity and ethnobotany are subjects of research for citizen-science groups.

 During the time of slavery in the U.S., collards were one of the most common plants grown in kitchen gardens and were used to supplement the rations provided by plantation owners.
 Greens were widely used because the plants could last through the winter weather and could withstand the heat of a southern summer even more so than spinach or lettuce.

 Broadly, collard greens symbolize Southern culture and African-American culture and identity.
-For example, jazz composer and pianist, Thelonious Monk, sported a collard leaf in his lapel to represent his African-American heritage.
+For example, jazz composer and pianist Thelonious Monk sported a collard leaf in his lapel to represent his African-American heritage.
 In President Barack Obama's first state dinner, collard greens were included on the menu.
 Novelist and poet Alice Walker used collards to reference the intersection of African-American heritage and black women.
 There have been many collard festivals that celebrate African-American identity, including those in Port Wentworth, Georgia (since 1997), East Palo Alto, California (since 1998), Columbus, Ohio (since 2010), and Atlanta, Georgia (since 2011).
 In 2010, the Latibah Collard Greens Museum opened in Charlotte, North Carolina.

-Many explorers in the late nineteenth century wrote about the pervasiveness of collards in Southern cooking particularly among black Americans.
-In 1869, Hyacinth, a traveler during the Civil War, for example, observed that collards could be found anywhere in the south.
-In 1972, another observer, Stearns, echoed that sentiment claiming that collards were present in every black Southerner's garden.
-In 1883, a writer commented on the fact that there is no word or dish more popular among poorer whites and blacks than collard greens.
-The collard sandwich—consisting of fried cornbread, collard greens, and fatback—is a popular dish among the Lumbee people in Robeson County, North Carolina.